huijing/slides/chinese-web-typography/README.md

 So these are the features you can turn on via CSS, but note that the font you are using must have these features to begin with.
 This lot up there are the features most often mentioned at web typography talks.

 Few people talk about `font-variant-east-asian`.
 What this property does is allow for glyph substitution and positioning in East Asian text.
 For the benefit of the audience who can't read Han characters, it might seem like these languages share the same glyphs but actually, it depends.
-As I mentioned before, Han unification, which is assigning the same code point to different glyphs has been the subject of a lot of debate.
+Han unification, involves assigning the same code point to different glyphs, and it has been quite a controversial issue.

-Essentially, the same code point can have variant glyphs depending on the language being used.
+But essentially, the same code point can have variant glyphs depending on the language being used.
 Like, simplified Chinese glyphs versus traditional Chinese glyphs.
 Japanese glyphs have their own specification known as JIS or Japanese Industrial Standard, and they too have alternate glyphs for the same character.
 This property allows us to toggle these variant glyphs.

 Now the `font-language-override` property controls the rendering of language-specific glyphs in the typeface used.
 A commonly raised use case is the use of common ligatures, for the fi combination.
 The Turkish alphabet has both a dotted and dotless i, so the fi ligature shouldn't be used.
 Maybe a typeface doesn't recognise a lesser-known language like the Azeri language, which, similar to Turkish, has a dotless i, the `font-language-override` property can be used to force the usage of Turkish glyphs instead.

 `font-feature-settings` allows us toggle very specific OpenType properties.
 Last I checked, there were 141 OpenType feature tags to cover things like vertical kerning, unicase, scientific inferiors and so on.

-Browser support for each of these individual properties varies at the moment, with Firefox being the only browser that has supported all of them since 34.0. `font-feature-settings`, on the other hand, has quite good support across most browsers.
+Browser support for each of these individual properties varies at the moment, with Firefox being the only browser that has supported all of them since version 34.0.  `font-feature-settings`, on the other hand, has quite good support across most browsers.
 The specification recommends to utilise the respective `font-variant` properties over the `font-feature-settings` property, but until browser support becomes more robust, I guess we'll continue to see this property being used instead.

 ## Implementing web fonts

-If you're building an English website, things are pretty straightforward.
+If you're building a non-Chinese website, things are pretty straightforward.
 You can choose to serve your own font files, or use an online service.
 For online services, the most well-known free one is Google Fonts.
 Then we also have paid services like Adobe Typekit or Hoefler & Co's cloud.typography.

 Broadly speaking, how Typekit works is that you create font kits, which are registered to specific domains, then add the fonts you want to use to those kits.
 Typekit then generates some Javascript that you need to embed on your site and apply the relevant CSS classes to get the fonts to show up.
 Typekit does offer a selection of free fonts as well, the notable Chinese fonts being Source Han Sans and Source Han Serif.